-Managing and leading salespeople to perform well is a big challenge.
+Managing and leading a team of sales representatives to perform well is a big challenge.
 But what if almost all of your sales reps hit their numbers consistently?
 Research from CSO Insights shows that 94% of reps meet their quotas with great sales coaching.
-In this article, we will discuss what sales coaching is and how to apply it for excellent sales results in your company.
+In this article, we’ll discuss what sales coaching is and how to apply it for excellent sales results in your company.

 Let’s get started!

 Sales coaching is the process of helping sales reps improve their skills, confidence, and goals — such as individual or team quotas.
-Executives and sales managers often invest in sales coaching to maximize sales performance across their entire team.
+Executives and sales managers often invest in sales mentoring to maximize sales performance across their entire team.
 This has a residual effect on the organization as a whole.
+Sales coaching includes:

 A sales manager’s primary responsibility is to ensure their reps are continually improving.
-In order to do this, the manager must provide them with the right skills and tools.
+To do this, the manager must provide them with the right skills and tools.
 That means that sales coaching is essential.
-It helps reps get better via repetition, practice, feedback, and exposure to new sales frameworks.
+It helps reps get better via repetition, practice, feedback and exposure to new sales frameworks.